PhD Program Requirements

 March 1, Year Two

-1) The student writes a dissertation proposal of approximately 6-8 pages, and a Works Cited which is handed in for approval.
+1) The student writes a draft dissertation proposal of approximately 6-8 pages, and a Works Cited which is handed in for approval to the student’s SAE committee and copied to the Graduate Studies Committee.
 The Graduate Studies Committee should respond to the proposal within four weeks of submission.

 2) The student begins studying for Specialization Area Exam, directly pertinent to the dissertation.